 6. Sultan Chicken

-Sultan Chickens are one of the oldest breeds in America.
+Sultan Chickens are one of the oldest breeds, originally from Turkey.
 They are also considered rare.
 These beautiful birds have a look of power in the way they bring themselves.
-They have beards, muffs, crests.
+They have beards, muffs, and crests.

 This breed is rare and is listed as critical in the American Livestock Breed Conservancy’s Conservation Priority List.
 These chickens are usually raised for their looks and display nowadays.
 Sultan chickens are pretty adaptable to their environment in terms of space.